databricks/databricks-sdk-py/docs/workspace/sql/queries.rst

         Gets a list of queries.
 Optionally, this list can be filtered by a search term.

+        ### **Warning: Calling this API concurrently 10 or more times could result in throttling, service
+        degradation, or a temporary ban.**

         :param order: str (optional)
           Name of query attribute to order by.
 Default sort order is ascending.
 Append a dash (`-`) to order descending instead.